Medicare Diabetes Prevention Program (MDPP) - Frequently Asked Questions

 Why are coaches subject to screening?

-CMS established eligibility requirements to help prevent MDPP suppliers from allowing coaches to furnish MDPP services when certain adverse histories may indicate potential to harm Medicare beneficiaries or undermine program integrity.
+CMS established eligibility requirements to prevent MDPP suppliers from allowing coaches to furnish MDPP services when certain adverse histories may indicate potential to harm Medicare beneficiaries or undermine program integrity.

-Is there a fee associated with enrollment as an MDPP supplier?
+IS there a fee associated with enrollment as an MDPP supplier?

 Fingerprinting FAQs

-- When and why were fingerprint-based background checks for certain Medicare providers and suppliers implemented?
+When and why were fingerprint-based background checks for certain Medicare providers and suppliers implemented?

 Fingerprint-based background checks were implemented as part of the enhanced enrollment screening provisions required by Section 6401 of the Affordable Care Act.
 To implement this requirement, CMS published a final rule with comment period, entitled, “Medicare, Medicaid, and Children’s Health Insurance Programs; Additional Screening Requirements, Application Fees, Temporary Enrollment Moratoria, Payment Suspensions and Compliance Plans for Providers and Suppliers” (CMS-6028-FC) in the February 2, 2011 “Federal Register.”
 The fingerprint-based background check implementation has been phased in beginning in 2014.
 The fingerprint-based background check must be completed on all providers or suppliers that are designated under the high-risk screening category for all individuals with a 5 percent or greater direct or indirect ownership interest in a Medicare-enrolled provider or supplier.

-- Does the fingerprint-based background checks apply to MDPP suppliers?
+Do the fingerprint-based background checks apply to MDPP suppliers?

 In the CY 2017 Medicare PFS Final Rule, CMS finalized a rule that organizations applying to be MDPP suppliers are designated under the high-risk screening category.
 Suppliers under the high–risk screening category must submit fingerprints for a national background check for all individuals who maintain a 5percent or greater direct or indirect ownership interest in the provider or supplier.
 Therefore, all individuals with a 5 percent or greater direct or indirect ownership interest in an organization applying to be an MDPP supplier must submit fingerprints upon request of the Medicare contractor as a part of their enrollment application.